hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 Provide a location of the keyfile via `google.cloud.auth.service.account.json.keyfile` source option, using `FileSourceBuilder#option` method on the source builder.
-Note that the file must be available on the node where you submit the job and on the cluster members.
+Note that the file must be available on all the cluster members.

 For additional ways to authenticate see
 [Google Cloud Hadoop connector](https://github.com/GoogleCloudDataproc/hadoop-connectors/blob/master/gcs/CONFIGURATION.md#authentication).